fullmetalbrackets/blog/src/content/blog/pi-hole-quad9-dls-over-tls.md

 ![Fix for Cloudflared in Pi-Hole settings.](../../img/blog/pihole-cloudflared-fix.png 'Fix for Cloudflared in Pi-Hole settings')

 Now you're done with Cloudflared.
 You can verify it's working with the <a href="https://1.1.1.1/help" target="_blank">Cloudflare DNS checker</a>, under Debug Information you look at _Using DNS over HTTPS (DoH)_ and it should say **YES** next to it.
 (This site may not properly work if `DNSSEC` is enabled in Pi-Hole, and will not detect DNS over TLS to other providers like Quad9 or Google, it ONLY detects Cloudflare.)

-### Related Articles

-- <a href="/blog/using-dns-over-https-with-pihole/" data-umami-event="pihole-quad9-dot-related-pihole-doh">Using DNS over HTTPS with Pi-Hole and Cloudflared</a>
-- <a href="/blog/set-up-pihole-on-linux" data-umami-event="pihole-quad9-dot-related-setup-pihole">Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS</a>